Visiting Narbonne always brings back memories of my high school Latin class and our teacher, Ms. Clegg.

 The Albigensian Crusade

 As the political center of southern France during the 13th century, Narbonne was known for its political tolerance.
-The region had a history of following doctrines and practices the Catholic Church considered heretical.
+The region had a history of following doctrines and practices that the Catholic Church considered heretical.
 Specific segments of the population in Narbonne, including the nobility, urban bourgeoisie, and some clergy members, were receptive to the Cathar message.

 “Must Sees” in Narbonne